EvaWang2020/Analyze-Real-Estate-List-Data-Using-R/README.md

 Repo docuements:
 - RealEsateListAnalysis.ipynb
-  - A Juypter file including the analysis
+  - A Juypter file including the analysis using R
 - Risk of average and generalization.pdf
   - A short article about the risk of average and risk of generalization in statistics